Authorities still searching for suspect in shooting of 2 Minnesota state lawmakers

-Democratic former House Speaker Melissa Hortman and her husband, Mark, were killed in their Brooklyn Park home.
-Sen. John Hoffman, also a Democrat, and his wife, Yvette, were injured at their Champlin address, about nine miles (about 15 kilometers) away.
+Former House Speaker Melissa Hortman and her husband, Mark, were killed in their Brooklyn Park home early Saturday.
+Sen. John Hoffman, also a Democrat, and his wife, Yvette, were injured at their Champlin address, about 9 miles (about 15 kilometers) away.

-Drew Evans, superintendent of the Minnesota Bureau of Criminal Apprehension, said at an afternoon news conference that authorities were looking for 57-year-old Vance Boelter and he has not yet been caught.

-Authorities displayed a photo of Boelter wearing a tan cowboy hat that was taken Saturday and asked the public to report sightings.
-Evans said investigators have obtained video as well.
+Authorities identified the suspect as 57-year-old Vance Boelter, and the FBI issued a reward of up to $50,000 for information leading to his arrest and conviction.
+They shared a photo taken Saturday of Boelter wearing a tan cowboy hat and asked the public to report sightings.
+Hundreds of law enforcement officers fanned out in the search for the suspect.

-Boelter is a former political appointee who served on the same state workforce development board as Hoffman, state records show, though it wasn’t clear if or how well they knew each other.
+Boelter is a former political appointee who served on the same state workforce development board as Hoffman, records show, though it was not clear if or how well they knew each other.

-The early morning attacks targeting lawmakers in the northern suburbs of Minneapolis prompted warnings to other elected officials around the state and the cancellation of planned “No Kings” demonstrations against President Donald Trump.
-Authorities say the suspect had “No Kings” flyers in his car and writings mentioning the names of the victims as well as other lawmakers and officials, though they could not say if he had any other specific targets.
+The attacks prompted warnings to other state elected officials and the cancellation of planned "No Kings" demonstrations against President Donald Trump, though some went ahead anyway.
+Authorities said the suspect had "No Kings" flyers in his car and writings mentioning the names of the victims as well as other lawmakers and officials, though they could not say if he had any other specific targets.

+A Minnesota official told AP the suspect’s writings also contained information targeting prominent lawmakers who have been outspoken in favor of abortion rights.
+The official spoke on the condition of anonymity because the investigation was ongoing.

+Law enforcement agents recovered several AK-style firearms from the suspect’s vehicle, and he was believed to still be armed with a pistol, a person familiar with the matter told AP.
+The person could not publicly discuss details of the investigation and spoke on condition of anonymity.

-The shootings happened at a time when political leaders nationwide have been attacked, harassed and intimidated during a time of deep political divisions.
+The shootings happened at a time when political leaders nationwide have been attacked, harassed and intimidated amid deep political divisions.

-“We must all, in Minnesota and across the country, stand against all forms of political violence,” Walz, a Democrat, said at a news conference.
-"Those responsible for this will be held accountable.”
+“We must all, in Minnesota and across the country, stand against all forms of political violence,” said Walz, a Democrat.
+He also ordered flags to fly at half-staff in Hortman's honor.

-Law enforcement has recovered several AK-style firearms from the suspect’s vehicle, and he’s believed to still be armed with a pistol, one of the people familiar with the matter told the AP.
+“Such horrific violence will not be tolerated in the United States of America.
+God Bless the great people of Minnesota, a truly great place!”
+President Donald Trump said in a statement.

-After seeing who the victims were, police sent officers to check on Hortman's home, where they encountered what appeared to be a police vehicle and a man dressed as an officer at the door, leaving the house.
+After seeing who the victims were, police sent officers to proactively check on Hortman's home.
+There they encountered what appeared to be a police vehicle and a man dressed as an officer at the door, leaving the house.

-“When officers confronted him, the individual immediately fired upon the officers who exchanged gunfire, and the suspect retreated back into the home” and escaped, Brooklyn Park Police Chief Mark Bruley said.
+“When officers confronted him, the individual immediately fired upon the officers who exchanged gunfire, and the suspect retreated back into the home” and escaped on foot, Brooklyn Park Police Chief Mark Bruley said.

 Multiple bullet holes could be seen in the front door of Hoffman’s home.

 Hortman, 55, had been the top Democratic leader in the state House since 2017.
-She led House Democrats in a three-week walkout at the beginning of this year's session in a power struggle with Republicans.
-Under a power sharing agreement, she turned the gavel over to the top Republican, Rep. Lisa Demuth, and assumed the title speaker emerita.
+She led Democrats in a three-week walkout at the beginning of this year's session in a power struggle with Republicans.
+Under a power sharing agreement, she turned the gavel over to Republican Rep. Lisa Demuth and assumed the title speaker emerita.

+Hortman used her position as speaker in 2023 to champion expanded protections for abortion rights, including legislation to solidify Minnesota’s status as a refuge for patients from restrictive states who travel to the state to seek abortions — and to protect providers who serve them.

-Walz described her as a “formidable public servant, a fixture and a giant in Minnesota every day, determined to make this state a better place.”
+Walz called her a “formidable public servant, a fixture and a giant in Minnesota."

 Hortman and her husband had two adult children.

+The initial autopsy reports from the Hennepin County Medical Examiner’s Office gave their cause of death as “multiple gunshot wounds.”

+The reports said Melissa Hortman died at the scene while her husband was pronounced dead at the hospital.

-Hoffman, 60, was first elected in 2012 and played a key role as chair of the Senate Human Services Committee, which oversees one of the biggest parts of the state budget.
+Hoffman, 60, was first elected in 2012 and was chair of the Senate Human Services Committee, which oversees one of the biggest parts of the state budget.
 He and his wife have one daughter.

-State Patrol Col. Christina Bogojevic asked people “out of an abundance of caution” not to attend any of the “No Kings” protests that were scheduled for across the state on Saturday.
-Bogojevic said authorities didn’t have any direct evidence that the protests would be targeted, but said the suspect had some “No Kings” flyers in their car.
-Organizers announced that all of the protests across the state were canceled.

 The suspect